DataSQRL/datasqrl.github.io/docs/getting-started/intro/overview.md

 1. **Implement SQRL script:** You combine, transform, and analyze the input data by implementing SQRL scripts.
 2. **Customize API:** The transformed data is exposed through an API which you can customize to meet your data service requirements by editing the API specification.
 This step is optional since DataSQRL can also generate a default API spec for you.
 3. **Compile Data Pipeline:** DataSQRL compiles the SQRL script and API specification into a fully integrated data pipeline.
+This is where you sigh in relief for all the work you *don't* have to do.

 ## Next Step